rulingAnts/scripture_media_trial_content_app/COMMUNITY.md

 #### Can I transfer content to a new device?

 No, content is device-specific by design:
-- Encrypted with original device's key
+- Access is bound to authorized device IDs
-- Won't work on different device
+- Won't work on a different device that isn't authorized
-- Need new bundle for new device
+- Request a new bundle for the new device

 ### Content Creation Questions